Skip to Content

 The most commonly tumbled materials, agate, jasper, varieties of quartz, petrified wood, aventurine, or tiger’s eye, all have a Mohs Scale hardness of 7.

-Most natural sands are composed of quartz, and this material ranks 7th on the Mohs Hardness Scale as well.
+Most natural sands are composed of quartz, ranking 7th on the Mohs Hardness Scale.
 But why is this a problem?
-Well, when two materials have the same hardness levels, they are not very effective at cutting one another.
+When two materials have the same hardness levels, they are ineffective at cutting one another.

 Mohs Scale of Mineral Hardness